zbicin/zbicin.github.io/source/_posts/Debugging-NPM-tasks-in-Visual-Studio-Code.md

 }
 ```

-Its equivalent in `.vscode/launch.json` would be:
+its equivalent in `.vscode/launch.json` would be:

 ```json
 {